-Do you have a Google My Business page for your small business?
+Do you have a Google My Business page for your business?

 So what is Google My Business?

 This is your free business profile in Google Search and Google Maps.
-So if someone searches for your type of business, they will find your profile and be able to find out information about your business before they even reach your website.
+So if someone searches for your type of business on Google, they will find your profile and be able to find out information about your business before they even reach your website.

 It’s where you can share information such as: